An intervention is any action (such as a treatment, a therapy or the provision of a service) which is designed to help people on the autism spectum.

 At present there is very little scientifically valid research into the effectiveness of most interventions designed to help people on the autism spectrum.
 However we do know that some interventions are more promising than others.

-For example, there is strong scientific evidence to support the effectiveness of interventions such as early intensive behavioural intervention for young children.
+For example, there is strong scientific evidence to support the effectiveness of some behavioural and developmental interventions for some young children.
 And there is equally strong scientific evidence to show that some interventions, such as facilitated communication, are not effective.

-Having said all that, each person with autism is different and what works for one person may not work for another.
+Having said all that, each autistic person is different and what works for one person may not work for another.

 There are a number of reasons why it is difficult to evaluate interventions.
 For example

 Even supposedly scientific studies may be flawed, leading to biased and inaccurate findings.

 If you are trying to make the decision about which interventions to use, you may find it useful to look at some key tools, including some principles and key questions.

 It can be really difficult to find high-quality information that is accurate, up-to-date and reliable.
 When you do find the right information, it may be written in scientific gobbledygook that you can't understand.
 That is one reason this site has a Glossary of terms on autism.

 The Research Autism information service website is one of the few which aims to provide clear and scientifically valid information about the most commonly used interventions.